 Interviews revealed that teachers and principals rarely interact about issues of pedagogy outside the classroom.
+Teachers Table 22.

-Teachers are generally hired for teaching time, and time when class is not in session is perceived as extra.
+Educational Leaders' Views and Perceptions on Teachers and Staff Involvement: Percentage who Agree with the Following Statements are generally hired for teaching time, and time when class is not in session is perceived as extra.
 Teachers' roles are not defined in a way that would incorporate involvement in school policy issues.